-You can apply the technique of “faux glazing,” (also known as color washing) in order to accent walls, furniture, and entire rooms (you can also go for a linen look, as shown in my previous blog post, “How to Paint a Flag” )...
+You can apply the technique of “decorative painting,” (also known as color washing) in order to accent walls, furniture, and entire rooms (you can also go for a linen look, as shown in my previous blog post, “How to Paint a Flag” )...

 My first blog post was a lot about glazing, and I thought maybe I should talk more about this basic technique that has so many applications.
 You can glaze anything from walls to furniture, and it's great for adding depth, softness, and texture.

 I mixed three different glaze colors by using one part latex paint to five parts glaze.
 You can adjust the ratio depending on how translucent you want your glaze to be (more glaze=lighter color).
 The colors I used here are Labrador Blue, Amethyst Shadow, and North Sea.

 First, I painted the walls in Blue Haze with in an eggshell finish